 Kung Fu, also known as Wushu or Gongfu, is a series of fighting styles developed in China over a long historical period.
 Martial Art was developed to serve as a defense tactic against attacks from an opponent, especially in military combat.

 Nowadays, Kung Fu is regarded as a traditional sport and has gained popularity worldwide, even standing as a Chinese culture representative.
-Some styles like Shaolin, Qigong, and Tai Chi have gained a lot of followers in the world.
+Some styles like Shaolin, Qigong, and Tai Chi have gained a lot of followers around the world.

 Despite being a fighting style, Kung Fu advocates against violence and aggression and for peace and virtue.
 Martial artists have, from generation to generation, striven to uphold these values.